 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 | package ${package}; import javax.ws.rs.GET; import javax.ws.rs.Path; import javax.ws.rs.core.Response; @Path("sample") public class SampleResource { @GET public Response message() { String message = "Hello World from ${groupId}/${artifactId}"; return Response.ok(message).build(); } } |

-If placeholders and the packaging option are not enough, you can add an archetype-post-generate.groovy
+If placeholders and the packaging option are not enough, we can add an archetype-post-generate.groovy

 script within src/main/resources/META-INF

-.
-This file gets executed after Maven successfully creates a new project out of your Archetype.
-With this file, you can do any customization to the resulting project you want.
+This file gets executed after Maven successfully creates a new project out of our archetype.
+With this file, we can do any customization to the resulting project you want.

-As an example, I'll use this file to mark the bash script as an executable file:
+As an example, we'll use this file to mark the bash script as an executable file:

 1 2 | def file = new File(request.getOutputDirectory(), request.getArtifactId() + "/myScript.sh") file.setExecutable(true, false) |

-For a first demo, you can publish the Archetype to your local Maven repository first:
+For a first local demo, we can publish the archetype to our local Maven repository first:

-This will install the Archetype in your local repository (~/.m2/repository
+This will install the archetype in our local repository (~/.m2/repository

 1 2 3 4 5 6 7 | mvn archetype:generate \ -DarchetypeGroupId=de.rieckpil.archetypes \ -DarchetypeArtifactId=custom-maven-archetype \ -DarchetypeVersion=1.0.0 \ -DgroupId=de.rieckpil.blog \ -DartifactId=new-project \ -DinteractiveMode=false |

-The users of your Maven Archetype just need to specify their own groupId
+The users of our Maven Archetype just need to specify the correct groupId

 and artifactId